jamescherti/buffer-terminator.el/README.md

 **Buffer Terminator addresses these issues by performing additional checks before killing a buffer.** By default, it verifies whether the buffer is visible in any other window or tab-bar tab, ensuring that buffers are only closed when truly no longer needed.
 Moreover, buffer-terminator does not terminate buffers immediately; a configurable delay is applied to provide a grace period, allowing users to continue working with a buffer if it is still required.

-### If this actually improves performance, I’d love to see some benchmarks or real-world numbers
+### If this actually improves performance, I'd love to see some benchmarks or real-world numbers

 Because each Emacs user's configuration is unique, the performance benefits of using the *buffer-terminator* Emacs package depend on the number of enabled modes and active timers in that specific setup.